ayshahrah/seg/index.md

 ### Knowledge Areas

 The SEG covers the main knowledge areas described in the Software Engineering Body of Knowledge ([SWEBOK V3](https://www.computer.org/web/swebok/v3)).
 It attempts to map each knowledge area to a set of career paths.
-It also includes other emerging career paths, like data scientists and artificial intelligence engineers.
+It also includes other emerging career paths, like data scientist and artificial intelligence engineer.

 ![](Slide8.JPG "Knowledge Areas")

 ### Learning Paths

 The SEG currently includes 12 role-based learning paths.
 It provides guiding information and up-to-date learning resources for each learning path.
-You can identify your potential career by using the [IBM IT Assessment](https://www.coursera.org/learn/ibm-it-assessment).
+If you still don't have a career path in your mind, you can identify your potential career by using the [IBM IT Assessment](https://www.coursera.org/learn/ibm-it-assessment).

 **Traditional Roles:**